processone/docs.ejabberd.im/content/admin/configuration.md

 In the example above, the `sat-pubsub.example.org` component can get the roster of every user of the server and send messages on behalf of the server.

 ### Permission list
-By default a component does not have any priviliged access.
+By default a component does not have any privileged access.
 It is worth noting that the permissions listed below give access to data belonging to all server users.

 Possible permissions: